 Mighty mountain Montserrat

-Tickets are purchased at Plaça Espanya station from ticket booths just in front of Line R5 to Manresa.
+You can purchase tickets to Montserrat at Plaça Espanya station from ticket booths just in front of Line R5 to Manresa.
 You will find bilingual staff by the booths available to assist and explain tickets.
-Take a train from Placa Espanya station, very accessible via red and green lines in the city.
-Once at Espanya look for Line R5 headed towards Manresa.
-We recommend that you allow enough time as it can be a little confusing to find.
+Please allow yourself time to get from the metro station to Line R5 train (it can be a little confusing!)